Mayron/MayronUI-Official/.github/ISSUE_TEMPLATE/bug_report.md

 **What version of MayronUI were you using when the bug occurred?**

-> You can find the version number using the chat command `/mui version` in-game.
+> You can find the version number using the in-game chat command `/mui version`.

 > If this does not work then you can open the MUI Config menu using `/mui config`
 > and it will be in the bottom left corner (or in the MUI installer window using `/mui install`).